webofdata/specification-archived/specification.md

 If entities are deleted the server must keep track of this so that the entity can appear in a get-changes response.
 When the entity appears in this response it MUST be marked as deleted.

-If an entity contains a property called '@etag' then the server can use the value of this property to decide the specified entity has been modified since this representation was retreived.
+If an entity contains a property called '@etag' then the server can use the value of this property to decide if the specified entity has been modified since this representation was retreived.
 If this etag value does not match that of the one in the dataset then the update is rejected.

 If the etag is omitted or the 'x-wod-ignore-etags' header has a value of 'true' then the server should ignore any etag value conflicts and apply the updates.